 Everyone’s favourite Polynesian Princess makes an amazing focal point for a child friendly summer party theme.

-Although lots of our summer themes have had pineapples involved, we figured why not go all out with the pineapple theme and make an entire part out of it!
+Although lots of our summer themes have had pineapples involved, we figured why not go all out with the pineapple theme and make an entire party out of it!

 We got out the inflatable pineapple, a pineapple honeycomb garland and some pineapple picks for snacking.
-Head over to the blog for some surprisingly simple crafting ideas and printables to go along with them, like pineapple ice cream cone wrappers, cute little tops to make pineapple macarons and an easy way to make your own pineapple party bags.
+Head over to the blog for some surprisingly simple crafting ideas and printables to go along with them, like cute little tops to make pineapple macarons and an easy way to make your own pineapple party bags.

 Seriously, how cute are these?
 All you need are some yellow macarons, a yellow icing pen and the free printables.